figs-lab/datalegreya/README.md

 }</code></pre>

 ###`text-rendering` + `font-smoothing`
-To optimize font rendering, you can also use `text-rendering` and `font-smoothing` features as following:
+To optimize font rendering, you can also use `text-rendering` and `font-smoothing` properties as following:
 <pre><code>body {
 	text-rendering: optimizeLegibility;
 	-webkit-font-smoothing: antialiased;